marciaj-sp1/HealDB/readme.md

 ### Use Cases

+Each use case demonstrates a specific integration of HealDB with external biomedical or environmental data sources.
+Results for these use cases are available in the `Output` section.

 - **`chebi_attributes_query.txt`**
-  - Purpose: Demonstrates semantic interoperability between HealDB and ChEBI using SPARQL queries.
+  - Purpose: Demonstrates semantic interoperability between HealDB and the ChEBI ontology via SPARQL.
   - Key Processes:
-    - Joins graphs from HealDB and ChEBI in Apache Jena Fuseki.
+    - Performs a join between HealDB and ChEBI graphs using `owl:sameAs`.
-    - Retrieves chemical attributes like formula, mass, SMILES, InChI, and InChIKey.
+    - Retrieves chemical attributes like molecular formula, mass, SMILES, InChI, and InChIKey.
-    - Links ingredients via owl:sameAs to extract structured ontology data in ChEBI.

 - **`pubchem_export_references.py`**
-  - Purpose: Extracts PubMed references linked to PubChem CIDs of antidepressant ingredients.
+  - Purpose: Retrieves up to 3 PubMed references linked to PubChem CIDs for antidepressant ingredients in HealDB.
   - Key Processes:
-    - Filters active ingredients by therapeutic class and maps them to PubChem CIDs.
+    - Filters active ingredients with therapeutic class "antidepressant" and maps them to PubChem CIDs.
-    - Calls _Entrez API_ to retrieve related PMIDs and publication metadata.
+    - Uses NCBI Entrez E-Utilities API to retrieve PMIDs and related metadata.
-    - Exports up to 3 references per ingredient to JSON.
+    - Exports selected publication data to structured JSON.

 - **`iucn_export_conservation_status.py`**
-  - Purpose: Retrieves conservation and threat data for plant-based ingredients using the IUCN API.
+  - Purpose: Retrieves conservation status, threats, and geographic distribution of plant-based ingredients from the IUCN Red List API.
   - Key Processes:
-    - Retrieves active ingredients and DCB names classified as "PM" (plant-based).
+    - Filters active ingredients and DCBs classified as plant-based (type "PM").
-    - Normalizes scientific names and queries IUCN Red List API.
+    - Normalizes scientific names and retrieves assessment data using IUCN API.
-    - Collects the following data:
-      - Conservation status (e.g., "Vulnerable", "Endangered") - retrieved from the fields "category" and "category_description".
-      - Assessment year and geographical scope (e.g., Global, Europe, Mediterranean, Pan-Africa) - retrieved from the fields "year_published" and "scopes".
-      - Extinction information - retrieved from the fields "possibly_extinct" and "possibly_extinct_in_the_wild".
-      - Main threats - retrieved from the "threats" field as a list.
-      - Geographical locations - retrieved from the "locations" field as a list.
-    - Summarizes and saves results as JSON files for active ingredients and DCB data.
+    - Extracts category, threats, location, extinction risk, and scope of assessments.

 - **`rxnorm_export_enriched_ingredients.py`**
-  - Purpose: Enriches HealDB active ingredients with clinical and pharmacological data from the RxNorm API using RxCUI identifiers.
+  - Purpose: Enriches HealDB active ingredients with RxNorm clinical and pharmacological information.
   - Key Processes:
-    - Select active ingredients with RxCUI from ``hd_active_ingredient_ext_id``.
+    - Selects active ingredients with RxCUI.
-    - Retrieve preferred name, TTY, status, and synonyms via RxNorm API.
-    - Extract clinical presentations (SCD) and branded presentations (SBD, BPCK, SBDF, SBDC).
+    - Retrieves preferred names, TTY, status, synonyms, clinical presentations (SCD), and branded presentations (SBD, BPCK, SBDF, SBDC).
-    - Structure data retrieved into dictionaries and export to ``rxnorm_enrichment_healdb.json``.
+    - Structures and exports data to JSON.

 - **`atc_attributes_query.txt` and `atc_attributes_theraphealdb_query.txt`**
-  - Purpose: Identifies the ATC therapeutic class associated with each active ingredient based on its ATC codes, enabling semantic analysis by linking ATC data with active ingredients in HealDB.
+  - Purpose: Identify ATC therapeutic classes for each active ingredient based on ATC codes, enabling semantic comparisons between ATC and HealDB classifications using SPARQL query.
   - Key Processes:
-    - `atc_attributes_query.txt`: Extracts therapeutic class information based on ATC codes and UMLS identifiers, linking them to active ingredients within the HealDB dataset.
-Includes labels and alternative labels to enhance semantic alignment.
+    - `atc_attributes_query.txt`: Extracts therapeutic class, UMLS identifiers, preferred/alternative labels from ATC ontology.
-    - `atc_attributes_theraphealdb_query.txt`: Extends the previous query by including therapeutic class data from HealDB, enabling a comparative analysis between ATC and HealDB classifications.
-It links the therapeutic class of each medication with the active ingredients associated with these medications.
+    - `atc_attributes_theraphealdb_query.txt`: Adds HealDB's therapeutic class linked to medications, allowing comparative analysis.

-- **`mesh_xxxx.py`**
+- **`clinical_trials_export.py`**
-  - Purpose: Placeholder for future queries exploring UNII relationships.
+  - Purpose: Links active ingredients to clinical trials registered on ClinicalTrials.gov.
   - Key Processes:
+    - Queries the ClinicalTrials.gov v2 API using the English name of each active ingredient.
+    - Retrieves NCT ID, study title, conditions, interventions, and outcome measures.
+    - Inserts data into a working table and exports it as CSV and JSON grouped by active ingredient.

 ## **RDF Schema**
 Scripts that convert the relational structure of HealDB — based on the DDLs